rciam/rciam-federation-registry-agent/README.md

 }
 ```

 As shown above there are 2 main groups mitreid and ssp, for each group there are unique ams settings and service specific configuration values.
-The only global value is the `log_conf` path.
+The only global value is the `log_conf` path if you want to use the same logging configuration for both of the deployers.
+In case you need a different configuration for a deployer you can add log_conf in the scope of "mitreid" or "ssp"

 ### ServiceRegistryAms
 Use ServiceRegistryAms as an manager to pull and publish messages from ams